-This is the ninth year that my family has sponsored another family through the Salvation Army’s Adopt-a-Family Christmas program.
-I wrote extensively last year about how and why my family became involved with this ministry.
+Since 2005, my family has sponsored another family through the Salvation Army’s Adopt-a-Family Christmas program.
+I have written extensively about how and why my family became involved with this ministry.
 It is very near and dear to my family, so please take the time to read about the program and our experience.

-> Today I want to share with you our experience last year that brought me to my knees.
+Today I want to share with you our experience in 2012 that brought me to my knees.

-> We received the information about our family in October, so I took advantage of the holiday sales to buy the gifts and food.
+We received the information about our family in October, so I took advantage of the holiday sales to buy the gifts and food.
 We ventured out to deliver everything on Sunday, Dec 16.

-> If you think back to Dec 16, 2012, our country was reeling from the massacre that happened just two days prior at Sandy Hook Elementary School.
+If you think back to Dec 16, 2012, our country was reeling from the massacre that happened just two days prior at Sandy Hook Elementary School.
 I bring that up because I was emotional all weekend from that event.
-We live no where near CT, but at the time, I had a first grader and I just couldn’t shake what the parents of those murdered children were going through.
+We live no where near CT, but at the time, I had a first grader, the same age as many of the murdered children, and I just couldn’t shake what the parents of those murdered children were going through.

-> That Sunday, as our GPS drew us closer to the family’s home, I became a bit unsettled at the location.
+That Sunday, as our GPS drew us closer to the family’s home, I became a bit unsettled at the location.
 We were heading right into a very depressed, low income housing project.
 As we pulled into a parking spot, the car beside ours was sitting with 4 flat tires.
 Our kids sensed something was different.
 We weren’t in Kansas anymore.

 The family that we “adopted” was a grandmother (I will call her Tanya, but not her real name) and her 3 grand kids.
 The kids were outside playing, unsuspecting that someone was dropping off holiday gifts.
 Tanya’s home was sparse, towels covered the sofa that was tattered, and there was a box of food on her kitchen table–most likely from a food bank.
 I helped Tanya unpack our food boxes and reviewed with her what we brought.